pycogss/pycogss-intro-to-python/installation/README.md

 This will download the repo to your current directory, which you can then access like any other directory.

 If this doesn’t work, you can always download the repo as a zipped file from the webpage for the repo.

+Note that steps 2 and 4 can be reversed - once you are comfortable with cloning repositories, you can clone the repository and <i>then</i> create an evironment if the repo has an `environment.yml` (or similarly named) file.

 # Optional upgrade: Use VS Code to access Python